astrofrog/astrofrog.github.com/source/_posts/2013-01-13-what-python-installations-are-scientists-using.markdown

 recent than the stable 0.11 release (which was the latest stable release at the time of the poll).
-Unlike the Python and Numpy versions, which are almost exclusively dominated by two versions, the Scipy versions show a larger spread, with the most popular version, 0.10.x, representing only 45% of users.
+Unlike the Python and Numpy versions, which are almost exclusively dominated by two versions, the Scipy versions show a larger spread, with the most popular version, 0.10.x, representing less than 45% of users.

 I originally thought that Scipy released more often than Numpy, and this would explain the difference, but it seems that both projects have been releasing at